-Fear-based behavior is a bit more intense, and can arise from anxiety if your kitten decides a threat is dangerous.
+Fear-based behavior is a bit more intense and can arise from anxiety if your kitten decides a threat is dangerous.
 Fear is what triggers the fight or flight response and gives your kitten that rush of adrenaline.
 When they experience that rush of adrenaline, it’s what pushes them to run and escape the danger.

 It’s a good idea to remember that cats are relatively solitary creatures.
-If there is danger that presents itself, a cat doesn’t have a ‘pack’ to back him up.
+If there is a danger that presents itself, a cat doesn’t have a ‘pack’ to back him up.
 So, they resort to running and seeking a safe place to hide until the ‘danger’ passes.

 When Does Kitten Anxiety Develop?

 For most pets, anxiety and phobias tend to begin to develop between the ages of one and three.
 Sometimes it could happen earlier, around eight months of age or so, but it’s not as common and the cause is usually not known.